Steel is so useful and ubiquitous in the construction industry. Many even call it the most widely-used metal for construction.

 Steel is predictable.

 Ask any contractor how much they enjoy surprises during a building project, and you’ll get a sense of how valued this property of steel is.
 Because factories that make steel operate under controlled conditions and create a specified product, contractors know precisely how steel will behave under specific circumstances.
-(Consider alternate materials, such as stones and wood, which exhibit inherent variability.
-While these other materials may have different benefits, they’re not uniform, making them less attractive for structures than steel.)
+Consider alternate materials, such as stones and wood, which exhibit inherent variability.
+While these other materials may have different benefits, they’re not uniform, making them less attractive for structures than steel.

 Steel is lightweight.

 Even though steel is one of the strongest building materials, it’s surprisingly easy to move and manipulate.
 This leads to an easier construction phase and allows for flexibility if a reconfiguration of the plant or building is needed later.
+Its lightweight mature also reduces the strain on construction equipment, saving time and resources.

 Steel is cost-effective.